Thursday, 15 March 2018

 ROCK ARTS:

-Some of the Dolmen side walls has the white ochre paintings done during prehistoric periods.
-Some paintings had done with fingers and some are with brush, since the lines drawn are thin.
-The paintings depicts the scene of fighting between men, houses, Pandil lamps, rituals, fields with crops etc,.
+Some of the Dolmen side walls have white ochre paintings done during prehistoric periods.
+Some paintings were done with fingers and some were with brush since the lines drawn are thin.
+The paintings depict scenes of fighting between men, houses, Pandil lamps, rituals, fields with crops, etc,.

 A man riding on a tiger